jinghaihan/vsxpub/README.md

 npx vsxpub
 ```

-You can skip publishing to specific platforms by using the `--skip-git`, `--skip-vsce`, or `--skip-ovsx` flags.
+You can skip publishing to specific platforms by using the `--exclude`.

 Examples:
-- Local development: `npx vsxpub --skip-git` to skip GitHub releases
+- Local development: `npx vsxpub --exclude git` to skip GitHub releases
-- CI/CD pipeline: `npx vsxpub --skip-vsce --skip-ovsx` to avoid configuring secrets
+- CI/CD pipeline: `npx vsxpub --exclude vsce --exclude ovsx` to avoid configuring secrets

 ## Environment Variables